I have an order for protection against the abuser. Can his/her gun be taken away?

 Is there anything I can do to make it more likely that the abuser's gun is taken away when I get an order for protection?

-Indiana state law does not specifically say that a person who has an order for protection against him/her cannot own or buy a gun, but the order for protection form should automatically say that the abuser cannot have or buy a gun (due to federal law).1
+Indiana state law does not specifically say that anyone who has an order for protection against him/her cannot own or buy a gun but the judge can specifically order this as part of your order for protection.
+In addition, the order for protection form should automatically say that the abuser cannot have or buy a gun due to federal law.1

 To try to make it clear that the abuser cannot have a gun, here are a couple things you may want to ask for in court: